jwy5140/jyu-blog/content/posts/2019-09-08--using-the-useRef-hook/index.md

 As you can see, despite the ref being set to equal state, it does not update when state updates.
 In this case, the ref is **always equal to what state does upon the initial mount**.
 To update the ref, one must set the 'current' value of the ref.
+When you first call useRef, the first value of the current object of your variable is set to the argument you pass to useRef.

 Lets make a small change to our above code: